What Is Agentic Commerce?

 Agentic commerce is not a single technology it is a stack of AI systems working in coordination.
 Understanding the components helps explain why it is meaningfully different from earlier generations of ecommerce personalisation.

-The reasoning core.
+- Large Language Models — the reasoning core.
 LLMs understand natural language intent and generate accurate, contextual responses.

-Classifies buyer goals, constraints, and preferences from unstructured conversational input.
+- Intent Detection — classifies buyer goals, constraints, and preferences from unstructured conversational input.

-Retrieval-augmented generation fetches real-time product data, specs, and pricing at inference time.
+- Retrieval Systems (RAG) — retrieval-augmented generation fetches real-time product data, specs, and pricing at inference time.

-Structured maps of product relationships, specs, compatibility rules, and recommendation logic.
+- Product Knowledge Graphs — structured maps of product relationships, specs, compatibility rules, and recommendation logic.

-Speech-to-text and text-to-speech layers that enable hands-free, voice-first buying interactions.
+- Voice AI — speech-to-text and text-to-speech layers that enable hands-free, voice-first buying interactions.

 The Role of AI Sales Agents in Agentic Commerce